dev-charles15531/50ProjectsWithVueJs/README.md

-# 50 Days Of Vue JS
+# 50 Projects Of Vue JS
-## Day 9
+## Project 10

-This contains the complete day 9 project(Auth More).
+This contains the complete 9th project(Auth More).
-- Clone the repo and switch to the day 9 branch.
+- Clone the repo and switch to the project9 branch.
 - On your terminal, cd into the projects directory and run the command: ```npm install```
 - Run the command ```npm run dev```